lambdaclass/concrete/ROADMAP.md

 coverage where it strengthens public claims, and adds new examples only when they force a named surface or public claim.

+This phase is also the external-credibility probe for the compiler/evidence
+pipeline: Phase 6B's `diff-caps` artifact gives the first narrow reviewable delta, and this phase turns that style of replayable evidence into a non-author example or workload transcript before the larger package/release machinery depends on it.

 1. Maintain the five graduated flagships and keep their evidence bundles green:
    `parse_validate`, `crypto_verify`, `fixed_capacity`, `constant_time_tag`,
    and `hmac_sha256`.